melirossi/conference-responsive-website/README.md

-# A website for a confrence
+# A website for a conference